 Through the research contained in this proposal we want to address important nuclear physics aspects of three high-profile experimental programs; all of them searching for BSM signals in low-energy phenomena:

 The search for neutrinoless beta decay to determine whether neutrinos are their own antiparticles; a property that would have far reaching consequences on lepton-number violation and the matter-antimatter asymmetry.

 Efforts to detect particle dark matter through its scattering off nuclei in deep underground detectors; understanding the nature of DM arguably being one of the foremost scientific questions of this century.

 Measurements of the correlation between emitted particles in very low-energy beta decay; these experiments allow to test the standard-model V-A prediction of the weak force.

 It is the goal of ab initio nuclear theory to describe this physics within a unified and systematic framework.
 To this end we will develop and utilize: (i) quantum many-body theory for strongly-interacting systems, (ii) chiral effective field theory, and (iii) advanced computational and mathematical methods.

 With the funding of this proposal, the nuclear theory group at Chalmers will be in a unique position to take a leadership role in the endeavour of exploring weak and rare nuclear processes as probes of fundamental symmetries and dark matter.

-Biträdande professor vid Chalmers University of Technology, Physics, Subatomic and Plasma Physics
+Biträdande professor vid Chalmers, Physics, Subatomic and Plasma Physics

-Doktorand vid Chalmers University of Technology, Physics, Subatomic and Plasma Physics
+Doktorand vid Chalmers, Physics, Subatomic and Plasma Physics

-Forskningsingenjör vid Chalmers University of Technology, Physics, Subatomic and Plasma Physics
+Forskningsingenjör vid Chalmers, Physics, Subatomic and Plasma Physics

 Funding Chalmers participation during 2018–2021 with 3,440,000.00 SEK